Scarlet30/Mashel/README.md

 # MASHLE

-_Mashle is a project to API test automation.
+_Mashle 🔮 🧹 🪄 🧙‍♀️is a project to API test automation.

 ## Start 🚀